Ayla's questions echoed between them, but neither man let it show.

 In addition to that, they were looking at the merchandise that the shops offered, which seemed pointless to them.

-One thing that they never understood was how everyone called their kind greedy and power-hungry, when every species had the same exact problem.
+One thing that they never understood was how everyone called their kind greedy and power-hungry, when every species had the same problem.

 The shops they ventured through only proved that.